-Development of nuclear micro-battery with solid tritium source.
+Development of nuclear micro-battery with solid tritium source

 A micro-battery powered by tritium is being developed to utilize tritium produced from the Wolsong Tritium Removal Facility.
 The 3D p-n junction device has been designed and fabricated for energy conversion.
 Titanium tritide is adopted to increase tritium density and safety.
 Sub micron films or nano-powders of titanium tritide is applied on silicon semiconductor device to reduce the self absorption of beta rays.
 Until now protium has been used instead of tritium for safety.
 Hydrogen was absorbed up to atomic ratio of approximately 1.3 and approximately 1.7 in titanium powders and films, respectively.

 - [Show abstract] [Hide abstract]

 ABSTRACT: The growth characteristics of titanium films deposited on glass, silicon (100) and oxygen free high purity copper substrate using magnetron sputtering have been investigated using X-ray diffraction, electron microscopy and scratch indentation techniques.
 The study of interface between the titanium film and the substrate was carried out to determine coating thickness, as well as intermixing of the elements at the interface.
 Studies revealed that the interface is free from voids and intermixing of the film and the substrate.
 Microstructural and diffraction analysis showed that the Ti coating was polycrystalline and exhibited columnar growth.
 The Ti crystallite size varied between 24 and 58 nm depending on the substrate.
 The thickness of the films were typically about 4 μm.
-Scratch test indicated that the films are adherent and the first critical load to failure was observed to be 4·5 N ± 2 N.Bulletin of Materials Science 06/2011; 34(3):483-489. · 0.58 Impact Factor
+Scratch test indicated that the films are adherent and the first critical load to failure was observed to be 4·5 N ± 2 N.Bulletin of Materials Science 06/2011; 34(3-3):483-489.
+DOI:10.1007/s12034-011-0118-0 · 1.02 Impact Factor